-The Czech Republic has no bans on importing of GE crops and imported bioengineered soybean meal, a main protein source for feed mixes.
-In 2018, the soybean meal imports totaled 359,865 metric tons (MT).
-Major suppliers are Brazil, Argentina and United States.
+The Czech Republic has no ban on the import of GE crops, a main protein source for feed mixes.
+In e) Food aid:

+2020, soybean meal imports totaled 350,626 metric tons (MT).
+Major suppliers are Brazil, Argentina, and United States.
 Most imports are trans-shipped through the main European ports in the Netherlands and Germany.
+Over the last several years, imports of soybean meal from Austria have steadily increased.
+This reflects the growing demand for GE free animal feed.